Behavior first

 NullCS is a review-support system, not a kernel anticheat and not a universal detector.
 The current work is serious progress, but the research is still ongoing in a difficult and dynamic environment.

-Blatant abuse can be loud in the metrics, but that is only one part of the review problem.
+Obvious abuse can be loud in the metrics, but that is only one part of the review problem.

 NullCS is still under active research.
 The current state reflects real progress, not a claim that the problem has been solved.